jojo157/Delightful-Penguins/README.md

   - To allow the user contact the artist.

 - Cart Page with elements:
-  - To see whats in cart.
+  - To see what's in the cart.
-  - To edit cart.
+  - To edit the cart.
-  - To navigate away from cart.
+  - To navigate away from the cart.
-  - To checkout order.
+  - To proceed to checkout.
   - To allow the user contact the artist.

 - Checkout Page with elements:
-  - To see whats in the cart.
+  - To see what's in the cart.
   - To see the order total.
   - To fill in personal and delivery details.
   - To complete a card payment.